Hamstead Colliery and the Hamstead Miners Memorial Trust

 In 1876 the Hamstead Colliery Company, formed in April 1875 to buy land at Hamstead from G.C.
 Calthorpe of Perry Hall, began to sink mine shafts.
 A thick coal seam was reached by April 1880 at a depth of almost 2000 feet.
 The mine closed on March 26th 1965 and the area redeveloped for housing.

-This site supports the Hamstead Miners Memorial Trust who have created a display of Hamstead Colliery memorabilia in the Tanhouse centre, and are raising funds for permanent memorials to the Hamstead Miners.
+This site supports the Hamstead Miners Memorial Trust who have created a display of Hamstead Colliery memorabilia in the Tanhouse centre, and are raising funds for to maintain the memory of the Hamstead Miners.

 The Grand unveiling of the monument in memory of the